bytecodealliance/wasmtime/cranelift/docs/ir.md

 When Cranelift code is running in a sandbox, it can also be necessary to include stack overflow checks in the prologue.

-### Global values
+### Templates

-A *global value* is an object whose value is not known at compile time.
-The value is computed at runtime by `global_value`, possibly using information provided by the linker via relocations.
-There are multiple kinds of global values using different methods for determining their value.
+A *template* is an expression which can be expanded into code.
+A template +expansion can be used to compute a value at runtime with the `template` +instruction, which possibly involves information provided by the linker via +relocations.
+There are multiple kinds of templates.
-Cranelift does not track the type of a global value, for they are just values stored in non-stack memory.

-When Cranelift is generating code for a virtual machine environment, globals can be used to access data structures in the VM's runtime.
+When Cranelift is generating code for a virtual machine environment, templates can be used to access data structures in the VM's runtime.
 This requires functions to have access to a *VM context pointer* which is used as the base address.
 Typically, the VM context pointer is passed as a hidden function argument to Cranelift functions.

-Chains of global value expressions are possible, but cycles are not allowed.
+Chains of template expressions are possible, but cycles are not allowed.
 They will be caught by the IR verifier.

-GV = vmctx
+TEMPLATE = vmctx
-    Declare a global value of the address of the VM context struct.
+    Declare a template of the address of the VM context struct.

-    This declares a global value which is the VM context pointer which may be passed as a hidden argument to functions JIT-compiled for a VM.
+    This declares a template which is the VM context pointer which may be passed as a hidden argument to functions JIT-compiled for a VM.

     Typically, the VM context is a `#[repr(C, packed)]` struct.

-    :result GV: Global value.
+    :result TEMPLATE: Template.

-A global value can also be derived by treating another global variable as a struct pointer and loading from one of its fields.
+A template can also be derived by treating another template as a struct pointer and loading from one of its fields.
 This makes it possible to chase pointers into VM runtime data structures.

-GV = load.Type BaseGV [Offset]
+TEMPLATE = load.Type BaseTEMPLATE [Offset]
-    Declare a global value pointed to by BaseGV plus Offset, with type Type.
+    Declare a template pointed to by BaseTEMPLATE plus Offset, with type Type.

-    It is assumed the BaseGV plus Offset resides in accessible memory with the appropriate alignment for storing a value with type Type.
+    It is assumed the BaseTEMPLATE plus Offset resides in accessible memory with the appropriate alignment for storing a value with type Type.

-    :arg BaseGV: Global value providing the base pointer.
+    :arg BaseTEMPLATE: Template computing the base pointer.
     :arg Offset: Offset added to the base before loading.
-    :result GV: Global value.
+    :result TEMPLATE: Template.

-GV = iadd_imm BaseGV, Offset
+TEMPLATE = iadd_imm BaseTEMPLATE, Offset
-    Declare a global value which has the value of BaseGV offset by Offset.
+    Declare a template which has the value of BaseTEMPLATE offset by Offset.

-    :arg BaseGV: Global value providing the base value.
+    :arg BaseTEMPLATE: Template computing the base value.
     :arg Offset: Offset added to the base value.

-GV = [colocated] symbol Name
+TEMPLATE = [colocated] symbol Name
-    Declare a symbolic address global value.
+    Declare a symbolic address template.

-    The value of GV is symbolic and will be assigned a relocation, so that it can be resolved by a later linking phase.
+    The value of TEMPLATE is symbolic and will be assigned a relocation, so that it can be resolved by a later linking phase.

     If the colocated keyword is present, the symbol's definition will be